A stable implementation of a data-driven scale-aware mesoscale parameterization: Additional sensitivity studies

 In Figure \ref{fig:sensitivity_Cs}, we show the sensitivity to the Smagorinsky coefficient.
-We consider the bias in SSH prediction because it is sensitive to the inclusion of any of the parameterizations (ZB20, ZB20-Smooth, ZB20-Reynolds).
+We consider the bias in SSH prediction because it is sensitive to including any of the parameterizations (ZB20, ZB20-Smooth, ZB20-Reynolds).
 The unparameterized models with different Smagorinsky coefficients are shown in black markers.
 White markers show the optimal scaling coefficient $\gamma$ for a given Smagorinsky constant.
 Note that we include inviscid simulations ($C_S=0.00$).
-The inviscid models can run in a numerically stable way for all three parameterizations for a range of scaling coefficients $\gamma$.
-However, the optimal SSH metric is achieved when ZB20-based parameterizations are turned off, i.e. $\gamma=0$ when $C_S=0$.
-This demonstrates that the ZB20-based parameterizations describe only part of the subgrid forcing and they cannot be used without the eddy viscosity.
+The inviscid models can be run stably for all three parameterizations for a range of scaling coefficients $\gamma$.
+However, the optimal SSH metric is achieved when the ZB20-based parameterizations are turned off, i.e., $\gamma=0$ when $C_S=0$.
+This demonstrates that the ZB20-based parameterizations describe only part of the subgrid forcing, and cannot be used without an eddy viscosity model.
 Another important observation -- the optimal scaling coefficient $\gamma$ should be increased when the eddy viscosity coefficient $C_S$ is increased.
-Finally, the bias in SSH can be reduced approximately twice for the ZB20-Smooth and ZB20-Reynolds parameterizations for all non-zero values of the Smagorinsky coefficient ($C_S=0.03, 0.06, 0.09$).
+Finally, the SSH bias can be efficiently reduced by the ZB20-Smooth and ZB20-Reynolds parameterizations for various values of the Smagorinsky coefficient ($C_S=0.03, 0.06, 0.09$).